-We feel polycarbonate is the best greenhouse covering due to its performance in extreme climates like wind, hail, snow and extreme temperatures.
+Polycarbonate is the best greenhouse covering due to its performance in extreme climates like wind, hail, snow, and extreme temperatures.
 Growing Spaces® offers two types of polycarbonate glazing for the Growing Dome® greenhouse kit to accommodate different climates.
 5-Wall glazing (16mm thick) is the standard for all our kits because it will perform well in all climates.
 Twin-Wall glazing (8mm thick) can be used if your average minimum winter temperature is 15 to 20 °F, or warmer (USDA climate zone 8b or warmer).
-Twin-Wall glazing is only available for the 15’, 18’, 22’, and 26’ Growing Dome kits.
+Twin-Wall glazing is only available for the 15’, 18’, 22’, and 26’ Growing Dome Greenhouse Kits.

 Our polycarbonate glazing is 100% recyclable and manufactured in the US and Mexico.
 Our kits have also been designed to reduce waste by optimizing the dimensions to match the polycarbonate sheets.
 We also financially invested in a custom part that the manufacturers use in order to reduce extra waste when fabricating the polycarbonate.

 Side by Side Comparison

 |Gallina® Twin Wall||Gallina® Multi Wall||Macrolux® Multi Wall||Amerilux® Multi Wall|

 |Thickness||8mm or 5/16in||16mm or 5/8in||16mm or 5/8in||16mm or 5/8in|

 |Warranty||10 year pro-rated||10 year pro-rated||15 year*||15 year*|